 Many children tend to have allergies to milk, so be sure to watch for abnormal reactions to dairy products.
 Some children may just not enjoy drinking milk, so you may want to try sweetening it with Ovaltine.
 Calcium and other vitamin supplements should be considered if dairy is not able to be a part of your child's diet.
-Another good alternative to use for protein intake, in addition to a regular diet, is the meal supplement drink, Ensure.
+Another good alternative to use for protein intake, in addition to a regular diet, is protein drinks.